Page updated 1 November, 2023 to take into account the release of WCAG 2.2.

 Website accessibility has a wide-ranging scope of best practices.
 Website designers and developers should consider accessibility as a high priority when designing and building websites, from the semantic structure of a web page to font sizes to colours and more.

-Websites should adhere to the WCAG2.1 guidelines.
-For some websites, such as those in the public sector, the WCAG guidelines are a requirement, although School websites are partially exempt.
+For some websites, such as those in the public sector, the WCAG guidelines are a legal requirement, although School websites are partially exempt.
 So, whilst most websites aren't required to follow such guidance, really, they should.

 Here is a very brief outline of website accessibility and some things you might want to consider.
 If you'd like to discuss anything in more detail, please don't hesitate to get in touch with us to see how we can support you.

 A large portion of website users have some kind of disability, and it is incumbent on us as developers and you as website owners to provide an accessible, inclusive platform that caters for disabilities such as:

 Your website should have meaningful metadata that reads out an explanation of an image, has good colour contrast, so text is legible, all elements change size if a viewer has their browser set to display large text and images and much more.

 There are three levels of WCAG2.1 compliance: A, AA & AAA.
 Most generally, aiming to meet the AA standard is what you're aiming for and is the required level for sites with legal obligations to meet WCAG2.1.

 If you're not legally obliged to meet the AA standard, it doesn't mean to say you shouldn't try.
 Meeting all of the criteria on all pages of your website is a huge ask, but the more you do to try, the better.